Iran's leader reaches out to U.S., vows to resolve nuclear row

 Rouhani's election has led to divisions in the United States, with Obama's administration cautiously welcoming the prospect of new talks and many in Congress arguing that the result of the vote showed sanctions had been effective.

-Washington should "realise the fact that the solution is solely through talks and the threats will not solve any problem," Rouhani said.
+Washington should "realize the fact that the solution is solely through talks and the threats will not solve any problem," Rouhani said.

 "If anyone thinks through threats they can impose their will on the Iranian nation, they are making a very big mistake.
 This dual approach will not yield any result.
 This brings into question the honesty of American officials."